-The Role of the Practitioner
+The role of the practitioner

 White-collar crime is increasingly international in scope.
 For this reason, it is important that practitioners are aware of the different systems of regulation across the world and the extraterritorial reach exercised by many enforcement bodies.
-It will not only allow them to work in their respective jurisdictions but also to extend their reach, including through exchange with colleagues around the world.
+It will allow them not only to work in their respective jurisdictions but also to extend their reach, including through exchange with colleagues around the world.

 As criminal lawyers, we never forget that our first task is to defend our clients, who remain innocent until proven guilty, even in the present “cancel culture” world.
 In an ever-changing regulatory environment, and given the trends described above, this is a more and more challenging mission.
 However, it is also what makes our profession so rewarding.

-It is therefore our hope that, by virtue of the quality of its contributors, this guide will be viewed as an essential resource by practitioners and that it will help them on their path to success.
+It is therefore our hope that, by virtue of the quality of its contributors, this guide will be viewed as an essential resource by practitioners and will help them on their path to success.